typelevel/cats/docs/src/main/mdoc/datatypes/statet.md

 In this example we need to:
 - Keep a state of the game, with the target word and the guesses made.
 - Show the game state.
-- Ask the player to input a guess letter until the game is over.
+- Ask the player to input a guess word until the game is over.

 The whole game state machine can be summarized as following: